NINAnor/sscd/docs/sscd_evaluate.md

   - The example described here refers to the evaluation of the circulus detector.

-  - To evaluate the performance of the focus detector, follow the same steps.
+  - To evaluate the performance of the focus detector, adapt the steps accordingly.

-#### 1. Setting-up directories and files to use in evaluation
+### 1. Setting-up directories and files to use in evaluation

 - Create a main directory to comprise the files required for the evaluation process (e.g. `<some_path>/eval_circuli_detector`)